-Continuous disrespect for Alan by handlers of Bawumia must stop immediately – NPP Man
+Continuous disrespect for Alan by handlers of Bawumia must stop immediately – NPP man

 “They should stop what they are doing because others may decide to retaliate, and others may come and tell us we should stop in the interest of the party.”
 We should engage in live, respectful exchanges so that the party remains united when we elect our presidential candidate.

-“No one is stopping you from camaoiginibg, but when the party meets at an event and all the other aspirants are present, we only ask that Alan be respected.”
+“No one is stopping you from campaigning, but when the party meets at an event and all the other aspirants are present, we only ask that Alan be respected.”

 He has also advised delegates to make a deliberate decision to support Alan Cash because he enters the campaign with no baggage.